TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

       }
       ```

-  1. Inside the class DO NOT use Objects to store your key value pairs, And DO NOT use the array method `push` to insert your nodes into the buckets, always use indexes.
+  1. Inside the class DO NOT use Objects to store your key value pairs, and DO NOT use the array method `push()` to insert your nodes into the buckets.
+Always use indexes.

 #### Time to create a real hash map